• Brain atlas sensitivity

 MCX'24 logoMCX'24 Workshop

-Nearly 30 researchers from 5 countries had joined us in person, with an additional 20 participants joined us online.
+Nearly 30 researchers from 5 countries joined us in person, with an additional 20 participants joining us online.

-No registration fee required.
-Breakfast/lunch provided.
-Participants are responsible for their own travel and lodging costs.
-Full-time students may use the above registration form to submit application for travel funding support (highly competitive).
+No registration fee was required.
+Breakfast/lunch was provided.
+Participants were responsible for their own travel and lodging costs.
+Full-time students could use the registration form to submit applications for travel funding support (highly competitive).

 Registration is closed